These homemade chocolate chip pancakes are the perfect indulgent breakfast. Tall, fluffy, and chocolatey, they taste much better than IHOP’s!

-These aren’t just your regular pancakes.
+These aren’t just regular pancakes.
 Dotted with warm and melted chocolate chips, these flapjacks are sensational in every bite.

 Homemade Chocolate Chip Pancakes

 Plus, pancakes aren’t that hard to make, even from scratch.

-- Baking Powder – The leavening agent responsible for making the batter rise into light and fluffy pancakes.
+- Baking powder.
+The leavening agent responsible for making the batter rise into light and fluffy pancakes.

-- Salt – To balance out the sweetness.
+- Salt.
+To balance out the sweetness.

-- Eggs – They bind the ingredients and help create a thick batter.
+- Eggs.
+They bind the ingredients and help create a thick batter.

-- Milk – It saturates the flour, forming a thick batter.
+- Milk.
+It saturates the flour, forming a thick batter.
 Buttermilk works great, too!

-- Vanilla Extract – Flavor enhancer.
+- Vanilla extract.
+Flavor enhancer.

 How to Make Chocolate Chip Pancakes